ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:

--   1 — All rows can be output as a `JSON` array in the `JSONEachRow` format.
+-   1 — ClickHouse outputs all rows as an array, each row in the `JSONEachRow` format.
--   0 — All rows cannot be output as a `JSON` array in the `JSONEachRow` format.
+-   0 — ClickHouse outputs each row separately in the `JSONEachRow` format.

 Default value: `0`.